Has your sex drive done a disappearing act?

-In this article we will look at some causes of low libido and suggest 12 effective ways to restore your sex drive.
+Let’s take a look into some causes of low libido and 12 natural and effective ways to restore your sex drive.

 Low Libido in Women

-Women’s sex drive can vanish at any age, and it’s usually connected with a number of factors – both physical, which we’ll look at in this article, and psychological.
+Women’s sex drive can vanish at any age, and it’s usually connected with a number of factors – both physical and psychological.

 Physical factors affecting female libido include the following:

 Some women of menstruating age notice their libido is higher at certain times of the month, frequently around ovulation.

 It seems likely, therefore, that female hormones play a role in sexual desire.

 The three major female hormones are oestrogen, progesterone and testosterone - when they are out of balance, problems can occur.

 When it comes to unravelling the effects of hormones on women’s sexuality is complex.